billkarsh/SpikeGLX/Markdown/Graphs_Help.md

 The filter selector applies software operations to these `native` signals:

-* `AP Native`: No software filter is applied.
+* `Off`: No software filter is applied.
 * `300 - INF`: A software high pass filter is applied to all AP channels.
 * `0.5 - 500`: A software low pass filter is applied to all AP channels.
-* `AP = AP+LF`: All AP channels are graphed as the simple sum of the AP and corresponding LF band signal.
+* `+LF`: All AP channels are graphed as the simple sum of the AP and corresponding LF band signal (if present).

 **Spatial averaging**

-* `-<S>`: At each timepoint a neighborhood of electrodes per channel is averaged; the result is subtracted from that channel.
+* `CAR`: At each timepoint a neighborhood of electrodes per channel is averaged; the result is subtracted from that channel.
 The locations of electrodes are known from your imro table or nidq shank map.
     + Notes: